joriefernandez/data-structures-and-algorithms/challenges-401/data-structures/REPEATED_WORD_README.md

 Implement a method, given a string, returns the first word that occurs more than once in the string.

 ## Approach & Efficiency
-The solution has a time and space complexities of O(n) since we are using array to split and iterate through the array to check if the word exists in the HashSet.
+The solution has a time and space complexities of O(n) since we are using array to split and iterate through the array to check if the word exists in the HashSet.The method excludes non-alphabet characters.

 ## Solution
 * [RepeatedWord](./src/main/java/RepeatedWord/RepeatedWord.java)